What is a WDI?

 - Other (Carpenter Bees, Carpenter Ants, etc…)

-- A description of conditions conducive to subterranean termites noted at the property.
+- A description of conditions conducive to subterranean termites was noted at the property.

 - The WDI company and license number information and signature

 What does a WDIR not include?